9dots/tech-and-tape/resources/pedagogy/pedagogical-practices.md

 5. Preparation should be spaced out

 #### ***Self explanation***
+1. Ask students to keep track of what they understand
+2. Ask students to make connections between ideas
+3. Ask students to make predictions
+4. Give students activities where they map out their thinking (e.g. in a concept map)

 ### 5. Coordinate
+These activities involve students collaborating with one another and the teacher stepping into a coordination role.

 #### ***Teaching***
 1. Student prepares to teach a peer (e.g. by building a concept map)
 2. Student actually teaches the peer